-- Laterally rigid: The lateral springs were effectively rigid, providing total lateral fixity. - High lateral stiffness: $\lambda = 22,500$ lbs./in. (the NDS value). - Medium lateral stiffness: : λ = 5625 lbs./in. (one quarter of the NDS value) - Low lateral stiffness: $\lambda = 1125$ lbs./in. (one twentieth of the NDS value)
+- Laterally rigid: The lateral springs were effectively rigid, providing total lateral fixity

+- High lateral stiffness: 22,500 lbs/in

+- Medium lateral stiffness: 5625 lbs/in

+- Low lateral stiffness: 1125 lbs/in

 The finite element results show that the lateral stiffness at the supports has a large influence on the panel deflection.
-For the toward-the-building load direction, the low lateral stiffness case appears to be the best fit to the measured deflection data (Figure 3).
-The low load-slip relationship in the experimental apparatus (relative to the Equation above) can be attributed to a combination of factors, including flexural response in the fasteners, the use of oversized bolt holes, and the use of OSB panels with a Young's modulus much lower than natural timber.
+The stiffness in the experimental apparatus can be attributed to a combination of factors, including flexural response in the fasteners, slippage caused by the bolt sliding in the oversized holes, and crushing of the rough edge inside of the drilled holes in the OSB panels.